Fix your downsampling ASAP! Be natively more robust via Aliasing and Spectral Artifact free Pooling: Experiments

-Furthermore, we conducted an evaluation of our ASAP in conjunction with simple FGSM adversarial training \cite{harnesssing}.
-For this evaluation, we trained each model architecture with FGSM adversarial training using three different random seeds.
-All hyperparameters were kept consistent across the architectures and downsampling methods.
-Each network underwent 300 training epochs with a batch size of 512 and a cycling learning rate schedule ranging from a maximum of 0.2 to a minimum of 0.
-The momentum was set to 0.9, and weight decay was set to 0.0005.
+\textbf{{Adversarial Training} on Low-Resolution Data.} For CIFAR-10 we trained each model architecture with FGSM adversarial training using three different random seeds.
+All hyperparameters were kept consistent across architectures and downsampling methods.
+Each network underwent $300$ training epochs with a batch size of $512$ and a cycling learning rate schedule ranging from a maximum of $0.2$ to a minimum of $0.0$.
+The momentum was set to $0.9$, and weight decay was set to $0.0005$.
 We employed CrossEntropyLoss as the loss function and utilized Stochastic Gradient Descent (SGD) as the optimizer.
-The budget for the adversaries during training was set to $\epsilon = 8/255$.
+The budget for the adversaries during training is $\epsilon = 8/255$.

-The evaluation results in Table \ref{tab:fgsmtrained_cifar} demonstrate that our ASAP, similar to FLC pooling \cite{grabinski2022frequencylowcut}, achieves higher robustness against adversarial attacks.
-Particularly against more complex adversaries like PGD \cite{pgd}, our ASAP consistently outperforms the baseline and FLC pooling.
-Furthermore, our ASAP exhibits superior robustness against FGSM attacks and higher clean accuracy compared to the baseline (up to 5\% improvement against FGSM attacks and up to 4\% improvement on clean data).